Citi Benefits Handbook

 - Citigroup Business Travel Accident/Medical Insurance Plan; and

-- Citigroup Long-Term Care Insurance Plan (if enrolled prior to January 1, 2012).
+- Citigroup Long-Term Care Insurance Plan (Citigroup plan sponsorship will end February 1, 2019).

 If you and/or your dependents are enrolled in Medicare or will become eligible for Medicare in the next 12 months, a federal law gives you more choices for your prescription drug coverage.
 See the Administrative information section for details.